OWASP/wrongsecrets/README.md

 - [localhost:8080/challenge/7](localhost:8080/challenge/7)
 - [localhost:8080/challenge/8](localhost:8080/challenge/8)

-Note that these are still very basic, as we still need to add some explanations. this is being worked on.
+Note that these are still very basic, as we still need to add some explanations.
+[This is being worked on](https://github.com/commjoen/wrongsecrets/issues/14).

 ## Basic K8s exercise